openhab/openhabian/docs/openhabian-DEBUG.md

 If the problem persists after a boot, check `/boot/first-boot.log` to get an indication what went wrong in the install process and at what stage.
-You can avoid openHABian to start reinstalling on future reboots by removing the file, i.e. `rm -f /opt/openHABian-install*`, **but** be aware that your installation is incomplete and that you should **not run** openHAB on a box in that state.
+You can avoid openHABian to start reinstalling on future reboots by removing the status file, i.e. `rm -f /opt/openHABian-install*`, **but** be aware that your installation is incomplete and that you should not run openHAB on a box in that state.
-You can use this state to debug, you can also use the 6X menu options in `openhabian-config` to manually install everything that failed or is missing.
+You can use this state to debug, you can also use the menu options in `openhabian-config` to manually install everything that failed or is missing.
 See `/opt/openhabian/openhabian-setup.sh` and the corresponding code in `/opt/openhabian/functions/*.bash` what usually gets installed on an unattended installation.
-Note that if you keep or recreate (just `touch`) `/opt/openhabian-install-failed`, you can reboot at any time to continue unattended installation.
-So if say Java install fails (Java being a prerequisite to installation of openHAB), you can do that manually or use `openhabian-config` to do that, then continue installation by rebooting.
+Note that if you keep or recreate the status file (just `touch /opt/openhabian-install-failed`), you can reboot at any time to continue unattended installation.
+So if say Java install fails (Java being a prerequisite to installation of openHAB), you can use `openhabian-config` or manual install, then continue installation by rebooting.
 Should you succeed at some point in time - great!
-Let us know what you did to make it work please by opening a Github issue (see below).
+Let us know what you did to make it work please through a Github issue (see below).
-As we all cannot be sure everything on your box is 100% the same what an unattended install gets you, please also do a complete reinstall before you start running openHAB.
+As we cannot be sure everything on your box is 100% the same what an unattended install gets you, please also do a complete reinstall before you start operating openHAB.
 If possible start with the flash step.
 If that does not work, at least delete all the packages that openhabian-setup had installed before you reboot.